cober2019/Network-Automation/README.md

 Enviroment:

 Vendor Testing - Cisco

 Cisco Image: IOS XE 16.7.2

 Devices: Catalyst 3850 & ISR 4331

 Server: CentOS:Yang-Explorer

 Yang Model: Cisco-IOS-XE-native

 User Dependencies:

-1.For multi device configuration, reading from an xml files works fine.
+1. For multi device configuration, reading from an xml files works fine.
 Create a excel and read device IPs from sheet using xlrd
-2.Local directory to store XML dynamic XML files.
+2. Local directory to store XML dynamic XML files.
 The program will read and write from this directory.

 Known Issues:

-1.Program errors when viewing config if config on has only one item to view.Example.
+1.Program errors when viewing config.
+If config on has only one item to view.Example.
 If one username exist on device, program will error, or one SNMPv2 community program will error etc.